nixworks/public/news/2018/01/26/president-of-turkey-recep-tayyip-erdoaan-says-the-afrin-offensive-as-announced-is-now-to-turn-east-towards-manbij-and-the-border-with-ir.md

 ### [2018-01-26](/news/2018/01/26/index.md)

+##### Syrian Civil War
 # President of Turkey Recep Tayyip Erdogan says the Afrin offensive, as announced, is now to turn east, towards Manbij and the border with Iraq.

-Syrian Civil War: President Tayyip Erdogan said on Friday Turkish forces would sweep Kurdish fighters from the Syrian border and could push all the way east to the frontier with Iraq -- a move which risks a possible confrontation with U.S. forces allied to the Kurds.
+President Tayyip Erdogan said on Friday Turkish forces would sweep Kurdish fighters from the Syrian border and could push all the way east to the frontier with Iraq -- a move which risks a possible confrontation with U.S. forces allied to the Kurds.

 ### Sources: